canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 Open source software must be selected on the basis of its additional inherent flexibility, when there is no significant functionnality difference with closed-source solutions.

-If an open source software based solution meets most of the users needs but requires investment to develop remaining functionalities, this option must be considered by comparing the total cost of ownership (TCO) possible solutions.
+If an open source software based solution meets most of the users needs but requires investment to develop remaining functionalities, this option must be considered by comparing the total cost of migrating, including exit and transition costs.

 See [Guides for Publishing Open Source Code](publishing-open-source-code.md).